toneflix/blade-fontawesome6-free/README.md

 <x-fa6-check-solid />
 ```

-If you are not using a specific set the you would have to add the first letter of the set to the prefix:
+If you are not using a specific set then you would have to add the first letter of the set to the prefix:
 ```
 <x-fa6r-bell />
 ```